opencurriculai/data_science_curriculum/docs/about.md

 ??? question "What are the requirements for starting?"

     No programming experience is required and rough knowledge of high school math is expected.
 Also, for those who are committed to pursuing the curriculum end-to-end should already be extremely eager to learn data science, are self-driven and motivated.
-This requirement is crutial because a lot of the resources listed are self-paced.
+This requirement is crucial because a lot of the resources listed are self-paced.
 A high amount of discipline and will are therefore essential.

 ??? question "I am interested in a career in academia.
 Is this path for me?"

     The resources are chosen to prepare you to be up and running for an industry role.
 Learners interested in a career in academia and R&D should consider enrolling in a university instead.

-??? question "How long will the entire cirruculum take to complete?"
+??? question "How long will the entire curriculum take to complete?"

     This really depends on your existing background and if it is pursued full time or part time.
 Completing the curriculum end-to-end can easily take a year and a half full time if you have no prior background in data science.
 That said, the programme goes much deeper than a bootcamp and will give you more hands-on experience than most master’s degrees.

 ??? question "Won't I be disadvantaged during my job search compared to people graduating in data science with a formal degree?"

-    While it is true that some companies will instantly disqualify your candicacy because you don't have a college degree, there are more and more people comming into data science with atypical backgrounds that have no formal education in data science.
+    While it is true that some companies will instantly disqualify your candidacy because you don't have a college degree, there are more and more people coming into data science with atypical backgrounds that have no formal education in data science.
 A strong portfolio and a resume showcasing all the requisite skills can go a very long way, especially as the demand for data scientists continues to outpace the rate at which universities can produce them.

     But make no mistake, this path will require more effort, more dedication, and more self-discipline than if you were to enroll in a computer science or data science degree.
 While you can sign up for some courses & bootcamps during your journey to have some structure, most studying will be self-paced.
 You'll also need to spend the extra effort of thinking about and researching what to learn next (hopefully ODSC will help you on that front), and find ways to prove you have the knowledge required to be employed.